 I’ve always been curious about the science of baking.
 Understanding how ingredients work together to create specific baked goods is so fascinating and that’s what keeps me driven to try out new recipes and techniques.
 For example, when I think of a simple pie crust recipe, so many questions rush through my mind: Should I use American butter, European butter, or vegetable shortening?
 Do I need a fork, pastry cutter or stand mixer to blend in the cold butter?
 Ice cold water, vinegar, or vodka?
-Ceramic, aluminum or glass pie dish?
-Not one technique is “correct” or the best – it’s all a matter of using your best judgement and understanding how all these factors result in unique outcomes.
+Ceramic, aluminum, or glass pie dish?
+Not one technique is “correct” or the best – it’s all a matter of using your best judgment and understanding how all these factors result in unique outcomes.

 Baking is like a fun guessing game: you never know what you’re going to end up with.
 Once you get the basic principles of how ingredients work together, then you feel so liberated to experiment with recipes and use your creative imagination to create almost anything.
 So when people ask me how I got into baking, or why I’m so passionate about it, that’s usually my answer.
-Baking makes me feel happy, powerful, and liberated.
+Baking makes me feel happy, powerful and liberated.
 I love that word.

 So I’m sharing a Karabij recipe today.
 For those of you who are not familiar with these cookies, they’re typically traditional Lebanese cookies made with a semolina butter rosewater dough that’s filled with a sweetened pistachio paste.
 I’ve been baking a lot with semolina and pistachios lately.
 They’re two of my favorite ingredients – and I really can’t wait to play around with some baking techniques to (hopefully!) create a completely new recipe for my next post.